lgcorzo/llmops-python-package/Documents/Models_stories.md

      - Provide feature importance scores using the `explain_model` method.
      - Map feature importance to transformed feature names for clear interpretation.
    - **Local Explainability:**
-     - Implement the `explain_samples` method to provide SHAP values for specific input samples.
+     - Implement the `explain_samples` method to provide SHAP for LLM values for specific input samples.
-     - Ensure SHAP values align with the transformed features.

 7. **Error Handling**
    - Raise appropriate errors when attempting to use the model before training (`ValueError`).